This post may feature affiliate links. Please read our disclosure policy.

 Step 4: working fairly quickly, transfer the cheese mixture to a lined bowl or mould.
 Cover and let it chill in your fridge for at least 6 hours, but preferably overnight.

-Fridge: store this cheese in an airtight container (to ensure optimal freshness) for up to 5 days in the fridge.
+Fridge: store your cheese in an airtight container (to ensure optimal freshness) for up to 5 days in the fridge.

-Freezer: we don't recommend freezing this cheese as the texture will change when thawed.
+Freezer: we don’t recommend freezing vegan queso fresco as the texture will change when thawed.

 💭 Pro tips